 Woman arrested for allegedly stealing thousands from Shell employee recreation fund

-GEISMAR - A woman was arrested after allegedly stealing dozens of thousands of dollars from her employer, Shell.
+GEISMAR - A woman was arrested after allegedly stealing $45,000 from an employee-managed recreation fund at her employer, Shell.

 The Ascension Parish Sheriff's Office said Lauren Bourgeois, 35, was arrested Monday for theft over $25,000 and forgery.
 Deputies say Bourgeois admitted to stealing $45,000 from Geismar Shell.
 Deputies said the fraud was reported by representatives from Shell's employee recreation fund.